carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 By default the function table is neither imported nor exported, but defined for internal use only.

-Bahaviour
+Behaviour
 ---------

-In general, where possible, the WebAssembly linker attempts to emulate the behavior of a traditional ELF linker, and in particular the ELF port of lld.
+In general, where possible, the WebAssembly linker attempts to emulate the behaviour of a traditional ELF linker, and in particular the ELF port of lld.
 For more specific details on how this is achieved see the tool conventions on linking_.

-Function Signatrues
+Function Signatures
 ~~~~~~~~~~~~~~~~~~~

 One way in which the WebAssembly linker differs from traditional native linkers
 is that function signature checking is strict in WebAssembly.
 It is a
-validation error for a module to contain to call site that doesn't agree with
+validation error for a module to contain a call site that doesn't agree with
 the target signature.
-Even though this is undefined behavior in C/C++ its not
+Even though this is undefined behaviour in C/C++, it is not
-uncommon to find this in real world C/C++ programs.
+uncommon to find this in real-world C/C++ programs.
 For example, a call site in
-one complication unit which calls a function defined in another complication
+one compilation unit which calls a function defined in another compilation
 unit but with too many arguments.

-In order not to generate such invalid modules lld has two modes of handling such
+In order not to generate such invalid modules, lld has two modes of handling such
-mismatches: it can simply error out or it can create stub functions that will
+mismatches: it can simply error-out or it can create stub functions that will
 trap at runtime (functions that contain only an ``unreachable`` instruction)
 and use these stub functions at the otherwise invalid call sites.

-The the default befviour is to generate these stub function and to produce
+The default behaviour is to generate these stub function and to produce
 a warning.
 The ``--falal-warnings`` flag can be used to disable this behaviour
 and error out if mismatched are found.